LifeWareGit/Getting-and-Cleaning-Data-Project/CodeBook.md

 ##### Original Research and Data Collection
 The "raw" data set that was used as input for this initial analysis consisted of a collection of data files.
 According to the original documentation associated with the raw data, the data was collected by observing 30 volunteers within an age range of 19-48 years.
 Each person observed performed six different activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) while wearing a smartphone (Samsung Galaxy S II) on their waist.
 Using the phone's embedded accelerometer and gyroscope, the 3-axial linear acceleration and 3-axial angular velocity measurements were captured at a constant rate of 50Hz and from their a total of 561 different features/variables were produced for each observation.
 Although the original experiment produced 561 distinct variables/features across the six activities for each of the 30 subjects, for the purposes of this analysis, only the standard deviation and mean feature values were extracted and subsequently processed.

-The following original data files where used as input for creating the tidy data set:
+The following original data files were used as input for creating the tidy data set:

 - **features.txt** - contains the label names (1 per row) of all 561 variables captured